sourav2898/Food-Recipe/README.md

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a Simple ReactJS Project which demonstrates the following:

 Creating a Component in React |
 Making HTTP calls |